On the Fundamental Impossibility of Hallucination Control in Large Language Models: Discussion and Speculations

 \section{Discussion and Speculations}

-In this section we discuss, interpret and speculate about the impossibility theorems and their potential implications.
-The speculations below are designed to be thought provoking, but we can say with educated over-confidence they are both interesting and relevant.
+In this section we discuss, interpret and speculate about the Impossibility Theorems and their potential implications.
+The speculations represent thought experiments and conjectures designed to be provoking.
+They are intended to inspire future research and philosophical reflection.